grammyjs/storage-free/README.md

 This package will handle the login procedure (and everything else) for you.
 There is no further setup.

+You may also be interested in [our open-source backend implementation](https://github.com/grammyjs/free-session-backend).

 ## Full Example Bot

 Example of a message counter bot running on Deno: